Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 Using the 'Example simulation-sugar beet.R' run each line of code to run the simulation.

-NOTE: Make sure all files are within the same file directory and your R session is linked to the same directory.

 # 3 Brief explanation of canopy model function:
 The canopy model is a single executable function: